 A critical part of evidence-based health information is making sure that its conclusions are not out-of-date.
-Regular updating is one of the quality criteria determined by the European Union for health-related websites [94] and which the German position paper "Gute Praxis Gesundheitsinformation" (Good practice health information) [125] describes.
+Regular updating is one of the quality criteria determined by the EU for health-[91] websites and which the German position related paper Gute Praxis Gesundheitsinformation (Good Practice Health Information) [123] describes.
 Evidence is growing exponentially.
-This is the case for both trials [35,501] and systematic reviews [35,360].
-New evidence can render existing reviews obsolete or out-of-date [185,437,463,518], although new evidence often leads to no change or a strengthening of the original conclusions [268,406,488].
+This is the case for both trials [33,516] and systematic reviews evidence can render existing reviews obsolete or [33,371].
+New out-of-date [189,451,477,534], although new evidence often leads to no change or a strengthening of the original conclusions [276,418,502].

-A study of guideline recommendations concluded that after three years, over 90% of recommendations may still be current, while after six years, about 50% of the recommendations in guidelines may be obsolete [462].
-For some topics, for example where the evidence is very strong, the half-life of evidence can be much longer, and in other areas it can be less than three years [463].
+A study of guideline recommendations concluded that after 3 years, over 90% of recommendations may still be current, while after 6 years, about 50% of the recommendations in guidelines may be obsolete [476].
+For some topics, for example where the evidence is very strong, the half-life of evidence can be much longer, and in other areas it can be less than 3 years [477].
 However, as evidence continues its exponential growth, the half-life of information is likely to shorten: that is, information will become out-of-date more quickly.
-The Institute sees three years as the usual time after which its information requires review.
+The Institute sees 3 years as the usual time after which its information requires review.
 The half-life of the Institute's health information is monitored to inform future updating methods.

-Updating can be very resource-intensive [279,361].
+Updating can be very resource-intensive [287,372].
 It has been estimated that a full update of a guideline, for example, can take almost as long as developing a new guideline [144].
 Traditional mechanisms of updating are to schedule a review for a set date.
-However, this is only sustainable for providers of multiple pieces of evidence-based information in the long term if there is also a continuous increase in resources: an updating workload will continue to grow exponentially over time.
-The Cochrane Collaboration, for example, has the goal of having the searches for at least 80% of its reviews updated every two years [301].
-However, this has not been possible and the reviews are instead probably becoming ever more out-of-date [35].
-Using this standard approach of a two-yearly update, the updating workload for the Institute's health information would already have exceeded the Institute's capacity to both stay up-to-date and keep producing new information.
+However, this is only sustainable for providers of multiple pieces of evidence-based information in the long term if there is also a continuous increase in resources: An updating workload will continue to grow exponentially over time.
+The Cochrane Collaboration, for example, has the goal of having the searches for at least 80% of its reviews updated every 2 years [309].
+However, this has not been possible and the reviews are instead probably becoming ever more out-of-date [33].
+Using this standard approach of a 2-yearly update, the updating workload for the Institute's health information would already have exceeded the Institute's capacity to both stay up-to-date and keep producing new information.